PocketCoffea/PocketCoffea/docs/configuration.md

 - **Categories**: Splitting of events for histograms and columns output.

+### Save skimmed NanoAOD
+PocketCoffea can dump events passing the skim selection to NanoAOD root files.
+This can be useful when your skimming efficiecy is high and you can trade the usage of some disk storage for higher processing speed.

+The export of skimmed NanoAOD is activated by the `save_skimmed_files` argument of the `Configurator` object.
+If `save_skimmed_files!=None` then the processing stops after the skimming and one root file for each chunk is saved in the folder specified by the argument.

+It is recommended to use a xrootd endpoint: `save_skimmed_files='root://eosuser.cern.ch:/eos/user/...`.

+The PocketCoffea output file contains the list of skimmed files with the number of skimmed events in each file.
+Moreover
+    the root files contain a new branch called `skimRescaleGenWeight` which store for each event the scaling factor needed to recover the sum of genWeight of the original factor, and correct for the skimming efficiency.
+To be effective this weight needs to be included in the configurations using skimmed files with the
+    `skim_rescale_genweight` string (defined in common weights).
+The factor is computed as `sum of genweights of skimmed files / original sum of genweights`.

 ### Categorization utilities
 PocketCoffea defines different ways to categorize events.
 The code is available at [pocket_coffea.lib.categorization](pocket_coffea.lib.categorization).